pmndrs/react-three-fiber/readme.md

 #### What is it?

 This is a React renderer for Threejs on the web and react-native.
-Building a dynamic scene graph becomes so much easier when you can break it up into declarative, re-usable components that react to state changes.
+Why?
+Because building a dynamic scene graph becomes so much easier when you can break it up into declarative, re-usable components that react to state changes.

-#### Does it have regressions?
+#### Does it have limitations?

-This is less of an abstraction and more of a pure reconciler (like react-dom in relation to HTML).
+None whatsoever!
+Everything that works in Threejs will work here.
+This is just a [reconciler](https://github.com/facebook/react/tree/master/packages/react-reconciler) that translates JSX to pure Threejs, similar to react-dom in relation to HTML.
 It does not target a specific Threejs version nor does it need updates when Threejs alters, adds or removes features.
 It won't change any specifics or rules.
-There are zero limitations.

 #### Is it slower than raw Threejs?